andrewtavis/causeinfer/README.md

 - Adding more baseline models and datasets [(see issues)](https://github.com/andrewtavis/causeinfer/issues)

-- Converting GRF files to Python and connecting to C++ boiler plate
+- Converting GRF files to Python and connecting them to the C++ boiler plate

 - Adding a data simulator [(see issue)](https://github.com/andrewtavis/causeinfer/issues/23)